liamtoaldo/gofetch/README.md

 ```
 ## Usage

-If you followd the previous steps, you just have to run the program with
+If you followed the previous steps, you just have to run the program with

 ```sh
 gofetch # start the main program